embeddedartistry/libc/README.md

 If you need further assistance or have any questions, please [file a GitHub Issue][6] or send us an email using the [Embedded Artistry Contact Form][5].

+You can also reach out on Twitter: [@mbeddedartistry](https://twitter.com/mbeddedartistry/).

 # Contributing

 If you are intersted in contributing to this project, please read our [contributing guidelines](docs/CONTRIBUTING.md).